JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7909 days**.

-And here is a just a random fact -  **Rice flour was used to strengthen some of the bricks that make up the Great Wall of China**.
+And here is a just a random fact -  **Close to fifty percent of the bacteria in the mouth lives on the surface of our tongue**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)